EhsanParsania/parallel-workers/README.md

-# Parallel-Workers
+## Parallel-Workers
-work on documents in parallel
+It works on several documents in Prallel lines
+Used technology is JQuery